-A growing number of universities in east Africa are experiencing growing teaching burdens due to rapidly growing student populations and academic staff shortages, resulting in adverse impacts on teaching quality and the student experience.
+An increasing number of universities in Africa are experiencing growing teaching burdens due to rapidly rising student populations and academic staff shortages, resulting in adverse impacts on teaching quality and the student experience.

-Blended learning, a student-centred pedagogical approach combining traditional face-to-face classroom lectures with online learning, offers a promising approach to addressing this challenge.
-Nonetheless, blended learning uptake is a complex process presenting many challenges, particularly for institutions facing acute shortages in the requisite staff capital.
+Blended learning – a combination of face-to-face and online learning – offers a promising approach to address this challenge.
+However, blended learning uptake is a complex process that presents many challenges, particularly for institutions already facing staff shortages.

 The Partnership for Enhanced and Blended Learning (PEBL) was originally established in East Africa.
-Bringing together 24 east African universities and technical partners based in the UK and Canada, and supported by UK FCDO's SPHEIR programme, it was a unique partnership designed to rapidly scale up capacity for blended learning design and delivery.
-The project supported participating universities to develop and share quality assured, credit-bearing blended learning courses - and built a solid base of expertise amongst academic staff to support the successful, and sustainable, implementation of the blended learning model.
+Bringing together 24 east African universities and technical partners based in the UK and Canada, and supported by UK FCDO's SPHEIR programme, it was a unique partnership designed to rapidly, and sustainably, scale up capacity for blended learning design and delivery.
+The project supported participating universities to develop, deliver, and share blended content - and enhanced the expertise of academic staff to successfully implement the blended learning models.

 PEBL East Africa established a solid foundation for new programmes to grow, beginning with PEBL West Africa.

 The success of the Partnership for Enhanced and Blended Learning (PEBL) comes down to its people.
 Read on to discover how the leaders and advocates of PEBL East Africa are supporting the digital transformation of teaching and learning at their universities.Read the stories